-On December 22, 2017, President Trump signed into law the final version of the tax reform bill commonly known as the $\hat{a} \in \mathbb{C}$ Tax Cuts and Jobs Act $\hat{a} \in \mathbb{C}$ (the $\hat{a} \in \mathbb{C}$ TCJA $\hat{a} \in \mathbb{C}$ ), that significantly reforms the Internal Revenue Code of 1986, as amended (the $\hat{a} \in \mathbb{C}$ Code $\hat{a} \in \mathbb{C}$ ).
-The TCJA, among other things, contains significant changes to corporate taxation, including a permanent reduction of the corporate income tax rate, a partial limitation on the deductibility of business interest expense, a limitation of the deduction for net operating loss carryforwards to 80% of current year taxable income, and the modification or repeal of many business deductions and credits.
+On December 22, 2017, President Trump signed into law the final version of the tax reform bill commonly known as the "Tax Cuts and Jobs Act" (the "TCJA"), that significantly reforms the Internal Revenue Code of 1986, as amended (the "Code").
+The TCJA, among other things, contains significant changes to corporate taxation, including a permanent reduction of the corporate income tax rate, a partial limitation on the deductibility of business interest expense, a limitation or repeal of many business deductions and credits.
 We continue to examine the impact this tax reform legislation may have on our business.
 Notwithstanding the reduction in the corporate income tax rate, the overall impact of the TCJA is uncertain and our business and financial condition could be adversely affected.
 The impact of this tax reform on holders of our common stock is also uncertain and could be adverse.